Marcuran/true_discover_weekly/README.md

 ## Before you start

-* Follow the get started steps in the [Spotify Web API](https://developer.spotify.com/documentation/web-api) page.
+* Log into the dashboard using your Spotify account (https://developer.spotify.com/dashboard).
 * Create a new project using your account with only Web API enabled
+* Add "http://localhost:8888/callback" and "http://localhost:8888" to the redirect uris

 ## Installation